prysmex/json_schema_form/README.md

 - `has_dependent_conditions?`
 - `dependent_conditions_for_value(value) {|condition, value| some_schema_validation }`

-In addition to the previous methods, the `JsonSchemaForm::JsonSchema::Object` class has the following methods: property management:
+In addition to the previous methods, the `JsonSchemaForm::SchemaMethods::Object` class has the following methods: property management:
 - `add_property(id, definition)`
 - `remove_property(id)`